Sandpitturtleee/Cinema/README.md

 Project of Cinema Java application created in a group of 4 as a college assignment.
 # Technologies
 - Code implemented in Java
-- Postgresql data base used to store data
+- Postgresql database used to store data
 # Functionalities
 - Login/Register users
 - Load movies from database